 The TSF will also be added as an area source to the existing Title V permit held by the Ray Mine and subject to controls that the County deems appropriate for such sources.
-During the operational phase, the emphasis will again be on the control of windblown dispersion.
+During the operational phase, the emphasis will be on the control of windblown dispersion.
 The supernatant pond maintained on the top of the tailings will help keep that area wet and prevent tailings from being blown away from the facility.
-In addition, Asarco plans to use a binding agent or tackifier on the outer slopes of the TSF as it is being operated.
+In addition, Asarco is investigating the use of a binding agent or tackifier on the downgradient slope of the TSF as it is being operated.
+If dry areas appear on the surface of TSF, a binding agent will also be applied to those areas.